Discrimination in Schools Solicitors

 - Arbitration Support

-If you believe your child has been discriminated against in school, you must act fast as you only have 6 months (less one day) to make a complaint from the date of the most recent incident.
+If you believe your child has been discriminated against in school or at university, you must act fast as you only have 6 months (less one day) to make a complaint from the date of the most recent incident.

 Common questions about educational discrimination